Identifying Causal Effects in Information Provision Experiments: Empirical Applications

 \subsection{Results from Passive Control Experiments}

-\citet{kumarEffectMacroeconomic23} beliefs about GDP growth affect employment decisions.
+\citet{kumarEffectMacroeconomic23} study how beliefs about GDP growth affect employment decisions.
 The TSLS estimate 0.466 (s.e.
 0.19) is smaller than the LLS estimate 1.787 (s.e.
-0.409), with the LLS estimate being 284\% larger.

-\citet{cantoniProtestsStrategic19} study how beliefs about others' protest participation affect one's own willingness to participate.
+0.409), with the LLS estimate being 284\% larger. \citet{cantoniProtestsStrategic19} study how beliefs about others' protest participation affect one's own willingness to participate.
 The TSLS estimate (0.68, s.e.
 0.253) and the LLS estimate (0.18, s.e.
 0.133) are both quite noisy, making it difficult to draw strong conclusions about the direction or magnitude of any difference.
-The difference between the TSLS and LSS estimates is suggestive evidence that people with larger belief effects had \textit{larger} belief updates.
-However, the CAPE curve in Panel C.ii of Figure \ref{fig:cape} reveals only modest variation across learning rate ranks, with quite wide confidence intervals.\footnote{Concerns of attenuation are only one reason among many to consider using the LSS estimator.
-The estimator consistently recovers the APE regardless of the sign of dependence between belief updating and treatment effects.
-The pattern of attenuation observed in five of six applications is an empirical finding, not a mechanical feature of the estimator.} It is perhaps unsurprising that the noisiest results are those that require the strongest assumptions: it may be the case that even with rich observables it is difficult to correctly model the heterogeneity in belief updating.
+The difference between the TSLS and LLS estimates is suggestive evidence that people with larger belief effects had \textit{larger} belief updates.
+However, the conditional effects in Panel C.ii of Figure \ref{fig:cape} reveals only modest variation across learning rate ranks, with quite wide confidence intervals.\footnote{Concerns of attenuation are only one reason among many to consider using the LLS estimator.
+The estimator consistently recovers the unweighted average regardless of the sign of dependence between belief updating and treatment effects.
+The pattern of attenuation observed in five of six applications is an empirical finding, not a mechanical feature of the estimator.}